Russia and Baltic Highlights for Walden University

 July 24 St. Petersburg - Tallinn

-Free day in St. Petersburg to explore on your own.
+The last day of your travel in Russia is free for you to explore St. Petersburg on your own.
 In the evening transfer to the train station and train to Tallinn.
 Arrive in Tallinn late in the evening and transfer to the hotel.
 Overnight in Tallinn.

 July 25 St. Petersburg - Tallinn